For a number of weeks the deportation of Roma (Gypsy) people from France to Bulgaria and Romania has been in the news.

 Esma is well known for her involvement in advocacy programs for her people and humanitarian work:

 Here's a song I really love, a very catchy tune from Bulgaria called Karavana Chajka.
-The dance for it is called Čoček (pronounced cho-chek, a dance of Romani origin, and the words are in the Romani language).
+The dance for it is called Čoček (pronounced cho-chek, a dance of Romani origin, and the words are in the Bulgarian language).
 You can sing along with the lyrics and read the translation here:

 Romani brass music has had a strong influence on Balkan bands in the United States as well, who have fallen in love with this lively and spirited genre.
 Here is the Raya band from New York City playing Ciganko.